SDarkMagic/cursed-titanfall-docs/docs/modules/Weapons.md

 	- *Note*: The teleport function will move you to a point slightly behind where you hit with the shot.
 This means if you accidentally clip through a wall, you can a nearby surface opposite the direction you would like to be moved and potentially move back in bounds
 ### Kraber
 - Now has a 1/15 chance to instakill the user when fired
-- *Warning*: Due to how the game handles the Wingman Elite, it shares the same fire function with the kraber.
-This means this instakill chance occurs when firing it.
-I plan on fixing this in a later update
 ### P2016
 - No longer does damage when hitting an enemy
 - Has a random chance of killing the user and publicly shaming them when hitting an enemy (1/5)